motorrin/EndeavourOS_Smart_Update_Wrapper/README.md

 - **🚨 IgnorePkg Conflict Checker:** If you have frozen packages via `pacman.conf`, the script simulates the update in the background and warns you of any dependency breakages caused by skipped packages.
 - **🧹 Automated System Cleanup:** Optional post-update cleanup that safely removes orphaned packages, clears partial downloads, empties the pacman/AUR cache, vacuums the systemd journal (keeping 100M), and clears user thumbnail caches.
 - **🧩 Seamless Ecosystem Integration:** Full, native support for popular AUR helpers (`yay`, `paru`, `pikaur`, `aura`, `rua`, `trizen`, `pacaur`, `pakku`), an automatic built-in **AUR RPC API v5** client when no helper is installed, and compatibility with `eos-update`, `cachy-update`, and `topgrade` (to handle Flatpaks, firmware, and dotfiles).
 - **👻 Background Daemon & Notifications:** You can allow the script to run in the background using a user systemd timer.
 It silently checks for updates using `fakeroot` (no sudo required) and sends interactive desktop notifications via `libnotify`.
+Native support for Wayland compositors and X11 desktop environments.
 Features boot-session awareness for Arch News to prevent spam and alerts after 3 consecutive mirror connection failures.

 ---